AlternatingSum/Banana-identification/README.md

 We then use these randomly generated "statistical bananas" as non-banana images to train a neural network.
 As as result, all of the training images will come from the same ellipsoid in the 30,000 dimensional input space.
 Determining whether an image falls in this banana-centric ellipsoid is easy, and we don't need a neural network to do it.
 But distinguishing a banana from a non-banana within this ellipsoid is more challenging, and this is a more appropriate task for a convolutional neural network.

 ## Training the banana identification network
+The class Neural_Network includes a method to perform gradient descent.
+This method automatically adjusts the learning rate - lowering it significantly if the cost increases, increasing it significantly if the cost barely decreases, and increasing it slightly if the cost decreases noticeably.
+If the neural network appears to be stuck at a saddle point (based on a small gradient but high cost), the program searches random perturbations of the current neural network for the one with the lowest cost, and resumes gradient descent there.

+The file Banana_Identification_Network.py performs gradient descent to train a convolutional neural network which can distinguish banana images from random statistical bananas.
+This neural network has five layers:

+1. A convolutional layer with 10x10 filters, stride 5, and depth 5.
+2. A convolutional layer with 3x3 filters, stride 2, and depth 9.
+3. A fully connected layer with 500 neurons.
+4. A fully connected layer with 10 neurons.
+5. A fully connected layer with 1 neuron.

+Once trained, this neural network performed perfectly (304/304) on the testing set.

+## Using the neural network and Gaussian model to classify images
+The neural network described above never saw a non-banana fruit in its training.